djessop/mineral_diffusion_timescales/README.md

 # mineral diffusion timescales

-Code and sample data for calculating Fe-Mg diffusion timescales in minerals, as described in Metcalf et al. (2021), "Magmatic Processes at La Soufrière de Guadeloupe: Insights from Crystal Studies and Diffusion Timescales for eruption onset", Frontiers in Earth Science, DOI:xxx
+Code and sample data for calculating Fe-Mg diffusion timescales in minerals, as described in Metcalf et al. (2021), "Magmatic Processes at La Soufrière de Guadeloupe: Insights from Crystal Studies and Diffusion Timescales for eruption onset", Frontiers in Earth Science, DOI:xxx.

+If you use this package please cite the above article in your study.
+Citation files (.bib and .ris) are included in the repository.

 ## Installation
 The code is written in python and is compatible with all versions >3.6.
 It can be run from the command line, within an interactive python environment (e.g. ipython), or using the supplied jupyter notebook.